 So, you’ve finally found the online casino you want to play at, and you’re greeted with all different types of slot machines out there.
-But, how do slot machines work and what do they all mean?
-And, you can’t help but wonder - how many types of slot machines are there, anyways?
-To help you find your way round, in today’s blog we’re going to explore and explain how slots are divided into different types of gambling machines that you are most likely to encounter.
+To help you find your way around, in today’s blog we’re going to explore and explain how slots are divided into different types of gambling machines that you are most likely to encounter.
 These slot categories are divided as follows:

 - By gameplay (classic, video, progressive)

 - By location of playing

 - By class

 - By percentage of payback

 However, the most important differentiation type is division according to their gameplay – to classic, video, and progressive slots.
 We’ll get to that in a bit, so sit back and relax, and let us guide you through all these types of slot machines.

 Now, let us begin with classic slot machines – the machines designed after the ones that first appeared in land-based casinos, and mostly featured just 3 reels and 1 payline.
 As such, Las Vegas-style slots are the first lesson in the textbook on how slot machines work.